Dear 23

 Dear 23 is the second album by Seattle alternative rock/grunge/power pop band The Posies.
-The album was rereleased by Omnivore Recordings in 2018.
+The album was released in 1990 by DGC records and re-rereleased by Omnivore Recordings in 2018.

 The first single was "Golden Blunders," which was later covered by Ringo Starr.
 "Apology" appears on Children of Nuggets: Original Artyfacts from the Second Psychedelic Era, 1976–1995.

 Critical reception

 The Chicago Tribune called Dear 23 "one of the year`s most engaging albums," writing that it delivers "a contemporary edge to the mid-`60s British Invasion sound of groups such as the Hollies."
 Entertainment Weekly wrote that group "avoids self- conscious revivalism with strong, intelligent songwriting and a solidly modern rock beat."
 Spin praised the "harmony-laden power pop sound."
 Paste wrote that "the sound, coaxed to life by English producer John Leckie, seemed to literally erupt from the speakers, brimming with hooks, harmonies and songs so captivating and effusive, repeated listens became all but mandatory."